-- Specialized courses at each grade level covering topics in all fields of study in engineering. - Courses in language arts, science, math, and technology education which have a specific engineering focus and may count for college credit (such as transcript coursework and/or Advanced Placement courses) that will form the core academic requirements for academy students. - Curriculum delivery that will utilize the latest advances in technology when possible such as computer software, robotics, and student-response systems. - Community partner mentors who will provide students with opportunities for educational experiences both inside and outside of the school.
-These may include tutoring, career advising, and knowledge application experiences. - Career counseling and job placement assistance through the Academy guidance counselor. - Access through community partnerships to study and work in state-of-the-art engineering and technology laboratory facilities. - A focused, personalized exploration of suitability for employment in engineering and technical fields. - Required participation in mentoring and internship experiences with area business and industry partners.
+- specialized courses at each grade level covering topics in all fields of study in engineering - courses in language arts, science, math, and technology education which have a specific engineering focus and may count for college credit (such as transcript Project Lead The Way coursework and/or Advanced Placement courses) that will form the core academic requirements for academy students - curriculum delivery that focuses on the learner experience and will utilize the latest advances in technology when possible such as computer software, robotics, and student-response systems - community partner mentors who will provide students with opportunities for educational experiences both inside and outside of the school.
+These may include tutoring, career advising, and knowledge application experiences - career counseling and job placement assistance - access to state-of-the-art engineering and technology laboratory facilities through community partners - a focused, personalized exploration of suitability for employment in engineering and technical fields - required participation in mentoring and internship experiences with area business and industry partners - student choice and voice, and - one on one conferring sessions with staff through a comprehensive learner profile

-Est. 2010 229.
+Est. 2010 227.
 Waukesha STEM Academy